 “I tried to present a realistic portrait of an everyday woman in China.
 There’s a sadness in her situation, but also moments of connection and joy.
 For me, it sums up what China is about—it’s not an easy place to live, but it has a certain energy and rhythm unlike anywhere else.”

-“My first direct contact with fiction probably came with the children’s book Goodnight Moon — my brain registered the unreality of the narrative, as we move from day to night in just a few pages, but I was inspired by its creativity, as time collapsed.
+Read the interview →“My first direct contact with fiction probably came with the children’s book Goodnight Moon — my brain registered the unreality of the narrative, as we move from day to night in just a few pages, but I was inspired by its creativity, as time collapsed.
 I wanted to be on the other end of that exchange, constructing something that would give a reader a similar sense of ‘wow.’”

 Read the interview →I join Janeane Bernstein’s podcast to talk about China Girl and my cultural/familial connections with China.